saltiniroberto/dafny-verify-single-lemma/README.md

 # dafny-single-lemma-verification

-This extension provides commands and related editor context-menu items to run the Dafny command-line executable in the terminal to verify the word under the cursor.
+This extension provides commands and related editor context-menu items to execute the Dafny verification of the word under the cursor by running the Dafny command-line executable in the terminal window.

 ## Commands and Editor Context-Menu Items